bitcoin-sv/ts-sdk/docs/concepts/BEEF.md

 ## Conclusion

-The Background Evaluation Extended Format represents a significant advancement in the Bitcoin SV ecosystem.
+The Background Evaluation Extended Format represents a significant advancement in the BSV ecosystem.
 By combining transactions with their ancestral data and SPV proofs in a compact, binary format, BEEF addresses key challenges in transaction verification and validation.
 By aligning across the ecosystem, BEEF maximizes interoperability among wallets and network services.
 It offers a scalable, secure, and efficient mechanism for ensuring the integrity of transactions across the blockchain.
+You can check out an example of how to verify BEEF transactions with the TypeScript SDK [here](../examples/EXAMPLE_VERIFYING_BEEF.md).